 The procedure for subscription for functional alias configuration data as described in figure 10.1.7.2-1 is used by the functional alias management client to indicate to the functional alias management server that it wishes to receive updates of functional alias configuration data for functional aliases for which it is authorized.
+This procedure can be also used by the MC service server under authorization to obtain the functional alias configurations and the updates (e.g. upon functional alias activation or call processing).

 Pre-conditions: